-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-Copayment and room and board are applicable to Adult Foster Care (AFC) members as described in Section 3236, Copayment and Room and Board.
+Copayment and room and board are applicable to adult foster care (AFC) members as described in Section 3236, Copayment and Room and Board.
 If the AFC service is provided in the member’s own home, the member is not required to pay room and board.
-It is the managed care organization’s (MCO’s) responsibility to ensure the member and the MCO-contracted AFC provider agency, as applicable, are notified in writing on Form 2327, Individual/Member and Provider Agreement, when room and board is waived.
-It is the MCO-contracted AFC provider agency’s responsibility to notify to AFC home provider when room and board is waived.
+It is the responsibility of the managed care organization (MCO) to ensure the member and the MCO-contracted AFC provider agency, as applicable, are notified in writing on Form 2327, Individual/Member and Provider Agreement, when room and board is waived.
+It is the MCO-contracted AFC provider agency’s responsibility to notify the AFC home provider when room and board is waived.
 Copayment, if applicable to the member, may be waived.

-If copayment is applicable, the AFC member's copayment amount is listed on Form H2065-D, Notification of Managed Care Program Services, which is sent to the member by the Program Support Unit staff and posted to TXMedCentral.
-Form H2065-D is used to report to the member the amount of his or her copayment for the first month of authorized service and subsequent months.
+If copayment is applicable, the AFC member's copayment amount is listed on Form H2065-D, Notification of Managed Care Program Services, which is sent to the member by Program Support Unit (PSU) staff and posted to TxMedCentral.
+Form H2065-D is used to report to the member the amount of the copayment for the first month of authorized service and subsequent months.
 The MCO furnishes a copy of Form H2065-D to the AFC home provider.

 The room and board amount, as applicable, is entered on Form H2065-D and Form 2327.
 The member does not pay room and board if the AFC home provider moves in with the member into the member’s home.
 The MCO or MCO-contracted AFC provider agency must ensure the member and AFC home provider understand that the room and board arrangement with the AFC home provider is separate from the MCO payment for AFC services.
 The member pays the AFC home provider the room and board amount listed on Form 2327 and Form H2065-D. If the member is moving into the AFC home mid-month, the amount of room and board for the month is prorated and the member and AFC home provider will be advised of the prorated amount.

 When the copayment and/or room and board amounts change, the MCO must notify the AFC home provider and the member of the new amount before the change, as described in Section 3239, Copayment Changes.
-The member must pay his/her copayment and room and board charge by the eighth day of the month.
-If the member does not pay the required fees, he/she may not be eligible for Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) AFC services.
+The member must pay the copayment and room and board charge by the eighth day of the month.
+If the member does not pay the required fees, the member may not be eligible for STAR+PLUS Home and Community Based Services (HCBS) program AFC services.

-The HCBS SPW AFC home provider must collect the copayment from the member.
+The STAR+PLUS HCBS program AFC home provider must collect the copayment from the member.
 The AFC home provider must keep receipts for all copayments collected.
 The AFC home provider must deduct the copayment amount authorized on Form H2065-D from reimbursement claims submitted to the MCO or advise the MCO-contracted AFC provider agency of the amount collected.
-If an HCBS SPW AFC member does not pay his/her copayment and/or room and board, the MCO or MCO-contracted AFC provider agency must investigate the member's failure to pay, including contacting the member to learn the reason the fees were not paid.
+If a STAR+PLUS HCBS program AFC member does not pay the copayment and/or room and board, the MCO or MCO-contracted AFC provider agency must investigate the member's failure to pay, including contacting the member to learn the reason the fees were not paid.
 Even if there is a legitimate reason, such as the member's income check has not been received by the eighth day of the month, the member is still under obligation to pay the fees.
 Grievances between the member and the AFC home provider are not legitimate reasons for the member to withhold payments due.
-Such grievances must be resolved through the intervention of HHSC Health Plan Management and the MCO.
+Such grievances must be resolved through the intervention of Texas Health and Human Services Commission (HHSC) Managed Care Compliance & Operations (MCCO) and the MCO.